I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-open_source.md

 Sharing code nationally and internationally improve quality and encourage reuse of code across organizations and borders.

+* Technology not enough for rapid change
+* Culture, and specifically sharing culture contributes speed
+* Open source is what is now contributing Innovation
+* Open Source is more than reusing code GitHub
+* Focus on internal and external sharing
+* Transparency rather than closed
+* Transparency promotes quality

 ## Open Source makes your software better

 ..